francoisGu/isha-soulace/README.md

 Run "php artisan migrate" to migrate other database tables.

 If you need further help, you can refer to the links above for the web server solution you are using.

+###Other
+You can turn on/off debug mode in "relationshipproject/app/config/app.php".